ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on satire of advanced stupidity.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on predictions of ai-driven human chaos.

 ---